gristlabs/grist-help/help/linking-widgets.md

 *![linking-side-panel](images/linking-side-panel.png)*
 {: .screenshot-half }

-You can change the "Select By" setting here, or click the green "Edit Data Selection" dialog, and change it in the widget picker dialog.
+You can change the "Select By" setting here, or click the green "Edit Data Selection" button, and change it in the widget picker dialog.